Teradata/stacki-wiki/wiki/Shooting-Your-Foot/Setting-Cart-Order.md

-## Getting the Order You Want for Your Carts

 I've been asked the same question twice in the past month so I figured I would record it for posterity.

 If you add a couple of carts and enable them on a box, the cart will always run as one of the last installation snippets.
 Hoever, the carts themselves are picked up in random order.
 So when you add a cart with a sensible name, what if you want to run one before the other?